THE MALACOLOGICAL SOCIETY OF LONDON

 (b) The Annual General Meeting shall be held at some time during the period February to April.

-(c) The Council may, when they think fit, and shall upon a Requisition signed by not less than twelve members, convene a Special General Meeting of The Society.
-A notice of every Special General Meeting, stating the business, shall be sent to every Ordinary Member of The Society not less than fourteen days before such meeting or announced in the Bulletin; no business shall be considered at such a Meeting except that for which it was specially convened.
+(c) The Council may, when they think fit, and shall upon a Requisition signed by not fewer than twelve members, convene a Special General Meeting of the Society.
+A notice of every Special General Meeting, stating the business, shall be sent to every Member of the Society not less than fourteen days before such meeting or announced in the Bulletin; no business shall be considered at such Meeting except that for which it was specially convened.